 FAMM is a nonpartisan, national advocacy organization promoting fair and effective criminal justice reforms.
 Founded in 1991 as Families Against Mandatory Minimums, FAMM raises the voices of individuals directly affected by counterproductive sentencing and prison policies.
-FAMM is keenly interested in the resolution of this petition because of the corrosive effect of mandatory minimum sentencing.
+By mobilizing prisoners and their families adversely affected by unjust sentences, FAMM illuminates the human face of sentencing as it advocates for state and federal sentencing reform.
+FAMM advances its charitable purposes in part through education of the general public and through selected amicus filings in important cases.